jdasfd/srna/step_markdown/sRNA_mapping_bowtie2.md

 We selected bacterial genomes of 161 species from NCBI RefSeq database.
 From the previous step, we split reads to 3 types: plant reads (matched perfectly to plant genome), reads which target plant genome (not perfectly matched plant genome but could be aligned in bowtie2) and unaligned reads (did not match plant genome at all).

-In the bowtie2, the `--xeq` parameter should be added (detailed reasons could be seen above [Aligning](#aligning)
+In the bowtie2, the `--xeq` parameter should be added (detailed reasons could be seen above [Aligning](#aligning)).

 ### Extract different seq files

 I split all reads aligned to plant into 3 groups.
 They were named as aliall, mis and unali.

-aliall: reads that aligned to plant genome perfectly (without any mismatch, originated from *A. tha*)
+aliall: reads that aligned to plant genome perfectly (without any mismatch, originated from *A. tha*).

-mis: reads that aligned to plant genome which allowed a mismatch occured in the seed region (k-mer expand, `-L 22`) -- reads probably target plant genome
+mis: reads that aligned to plant genome which allowed a mismatch occured in the seed region (k-mer expand, `-L 22`) -- reads probably target plant genome.

-unali: reads that did not align to plant genome (in sam files contained `-F 4`)
+unali: reads that did not align to plant genome (in sam files contained `-F 4`).

 ```bash
 cd /mnt/e/project/srna/output/bam/plant